Can you get poison ivy in your eyes?

 • Your eyes are swollen (especially if they are swollen shut)

-All these treatments will help clear up the inflammation and itchy rash.
+All these treatments can help clear up the inflammation and itchy rash.

-Most of the time you will not have to see a doctor, because a poison ivy rash should clear up on its own in one to three weeks.
-The blisters will dry up and the rash will fade away.
+It’s possible you may not have to see a doctor, because a poison ivy rash may clear up on its own in one to three weeks.
+The blisters may dry up and the rash may fade away.

 How can I avoid getting poison ivy in my eyes?

-There are a number of ways you can avoid poison ivy in your eyes, including:
+There are a number of ways you may be able to avoid poison ivy in your eyes, including:

-• If you find poison ivy on your lawn or in your garden, wear long sleeves, pants and gloves when near the plant and clean your gardening tools and gloves before putting them away.
+• If you find poison ivy on your lawn or in your garden, wearing long sleeves, pants and gloves when near the plant and cleaning your gardening tools and gloves before putting them away.

-• After walking, gardening or hiking in an area with poison ivy, wash your clothes and shoes and take a shower.
-Don’t rub your eyes until you know your hands are clean.
+• After walking, gardening or hiking in an area with poison ivy, washing your clothes and shoes and taking a shower.
+It’s important not to avoid touching your eyes until you know your hands are clean.

-• If you’re worried that your pets have come into contact with poison ivy, give them a bath so the oil doesn’t spread to you.
+• If you’re worried that your pets have come into contact with poison ivy, giving them a bath so the oil doesn’t spread to you.

 SEE RELATED: Why it’s bad to rub your eyes